 Isle of Man space tourism blow as capsule departs island

-The departure of a Russian space station and capsule from the Isle of Man could signify the end of Isle of Man-based space tourism.
+The departure of a Russian space station from the Isle of Man signifies the "end of Manx space tourism," according to a government minister.

-Space exploration and tourism company Excalibur Almaz (EA) planned to use them for space holidays costing £100m after importing them in 2011.
+Space exploration and tourism company Excalibur Almaz imported two capsules in 2011 and planned to use them for space holidays costing £100m.

-The company was unavailable to comment on where the 11m (36ft) long space station, built in the 1980s, was being transported.
+The company was unavailable to comment on where the 11m (36ft) long space station, built in the 1980s, is going.